-Depending on the bets you make in Virginia, one of three state agencies may be in charge of Virginia gaming rules and regulations.
+Depending on the bets you make in Virginia, one of three state agencies may be in charge of Virginia gambling rules and regulations.

 - The Virginia Racing Commission oversees live horse racing.
 That includes electronic historical horse racing (HHR) games.